 Suddenly the Go wasn’t limited to the anaemic selection of games that Sony had made available on its store, and it could play every game that had been released physically.
 This really made up for Sony’s poor efforts.

 This development benefitted the other PSPs too, since they no longer had to use their slow, clunky and battery-sapping UMD drives to play games but instead could run them all from memory card.
-However, while those consoles enjoyed ever-expanding Pro Duo capacities, the Go languished on 16GB (or 32GB including the internal memory) and this was because the Go’s lack of sales – thanks to Sony’s stupidity – convinced them not to bother releasing any larger capacities.
+However, while those consoles enjoyed ever-expanding Pro Duo capacities, the Go languished on 16GB (or 32GB including the internal memory) and this was because the Go’s lack of sales convinced them not to bother releasing any larger capacities.

 The older PSPs have even able to enjoy the much larger capacities of modern Micro SD cards thanks to Pro Duo/Micro SD card adaptors.
 But since M2 is about the same size as Micro SD, it has not been possible to create an adaptor for those.

-The PSP Go is actually my favourite form-factor as it fits very comfortably in even the smallest of pockets, and since the screen is a little smaller than it is on the others it also looks a little sharper.
-It can also be played on a large TV thanks to Bluetooth support that allows it to be paired with a controller and TV-out.
+The PSP Go is actually my favourite form factor as it fits very comfortably in even the smallest of pockets, and since the screen is a little smaller than it is on the others it also looks a little sharper.
+It can also be played on a large TV thanks to TV-out and Bluetooth support that allows it to be paired with a controller.
 For years though, the problem with the Go has been its terribly small memory limitations.
-Not any more!
+But not any more!

 It took about a week to arrive.
 I’ve just installed it and am pleased to report that my Go now has access to the 16GB internal memory in addition to… a 400GB Micro SD card!
 So I now have the most portable iteration of the PSP with almost half a terabyte of storage space – and it can even be upgraded with a larger Micro SD card in future as capacities continue to increase!